Current Membership of the Patient-Centered Outcomes Research Institute (PCORI) Governing Board

 Following are brief biographies of the current members of the PCORI Board of Governors.

-Debra Barksdale, PhD, RN, is Associate Professor at the University of North Carolina (UNC) at Chapel Hill School of Nursing in Chapel Hill, NC.
+Debra Barksdale, PhD, RN, is Professor and Associate Dean of Academic Programs at the Virginia Commonwealth University in Richmond, VA.
 She is a researcher, certified nurse practitioner, and educator.
 Her research program focuses on psychological and physical stress, coping, and cardiovascular responses in African-Americans.
-She is also a research fellow of the UNC Center for Health Promotion and Disease Prevention and a member of the Center's Prevention Steering Committee.
-She is President-elect of the National Organization of Nurse Practitioner Faculty, a Fellow of the American Academy of Nurse Practitioners, and a volunteer family nurse practitioner in a clinic for the homeless.
+She is a Fellow of the American Academy of Nurse Practitioners and the American Academy of Nursing.
 She received a BS in nursing from the University of Virginia, a masters in nursing from Howard University, a post-masters in teaching from the University of Pennsylvania, and a PhD in Nursing Research from the University of Michigan.
 Dr. Barksdale was appointed in September 2010 for a 2-year term and reappointed in September 2012 for a 6-year term.

 Allen Douma, MD, is Chief Executive Officer of Empower, LLC, in Ashland, OR, and a member of the AARP Board of Directors.
 Previously, he served as assistant director of the Oregon Department of Human Services, chief executive officer of Health Responsibility Systems, medical director for Hartford and Travelers Insurance Cos., assistant professor of CME at George Washington University, and director of Health Education for the American Medical Association.
 He serves on AARP's Member and Social Impact Committee and the AARP Insurance Trust.
 He currently serves on the Boards of the Jefferson Regional Health Alliance and PRS Affordable Housing.
 He was a Robert Wood Johnson Foundation clinical scholar.
 He received a BES (engineering science) from The Johns Hopkins University and a MD from the Medical College of Virginia.
 Mr. Douma was appointed in September 2010 for a 2-year term and reappointed in September 2012 for a 6-year term.